Autoencoding with a Classifier System

-Each XCSF classifier $cl$ consists of \begin{inparaenum}[(i)] \item a condition structure $cl.C$ that determines whether the rule matches input $\vec{x}$ \item an action structure $cl.A$ that selects an action $a$ to be performed for a given $\vec{x}$ \item a prediction structure $cl.P$ that computes the expected payoff for performing $a$ upon receipt of $\vec{x}$. \end{inparaenum} In addition, each classifier maintains a measure of its experience $exp$, error $\epsilon$, fitness $F$, numerosity $num$, average participated set size $s$, and the time stamp $ts$ of the last EA invocation on a participating set.
+XCSF is rule-based and maintains a population of classifiers, where each classifier $cl$ consists of \begin{inparaenum}[(i)] \item a condition component $cl.C$ that determines whether the rule matches input $\vec{x}$ \item an action component $cl.A$ that selects an action $a$ to be performed for a given $\vec{x}$ \item a prediction component $cl.P$ that computes the expected payoff for performing $a$ upon receipt of $\vec{x}$. \end{inparaenum} XCSF thus generates rules of the general form: \texttt{IF} \textit{matches} $\leftarrow cl.C(\vec{x})$ \texttt{THEN} perform action $a \leftarrow cl.A(\vec{x})$ and \texttt{EXPECT} payoff $\vec{p} \leftarrow cl.P(\vec{x})$.

-For each learning trial, XCSF constructs a match set $[M]$ composed of classifiers in the population set $[P]$ whose $cl.C$ matches $\vec{x}$.
-If $[M]$ contains fewer than $\theta_{\text{mna}}$ actions, a covering mechanism generates classifiers with matching $cl.C$ and random action $a$.
+For each step within a learning trial, XCSF constructs a match set $[M]$ composed of classifiers in the population set $[P]$ whose $cl.C$ matches $\vec{x}$.
+If $[M]$ contains fewer than $\theta_{\text{mna}}$ actions, a covering mechanism generates classifiers with matching $cl.C$ and random $cl.A$.
 For each possible action $a_k$ in $[M]$, XCSF estimates the expected payoff by computing the fitness-weighted average as a system prediction $P(a_k)$.
-That is, for each action $k$ and classifier prediction $p_j$ in $[M]$, the system prediction $P_k = \sum_j F_jp_j/\sum_jF_j$.
-A system action is then randomly or probabilistically selected during exploration, and the highest payoff action $P_k$ used during exploitation.
+That is, for each action $a_k$ and classifier prediction $p_j$ in $[M]$, the system prediction $P_k = \nicefrac{\sum_j F_jp_j}{\sum_jF_j}$.
+A system action is then randomly or probabilistically selected during exploration, and the highest payoff action $\argmax P_k$ used during exploitation.
 Classifiers in $[M]$ advocating the chosen action are subsequently used to construct an action set $[A]$.
 The action is then performed and a scalar reward $r \in \mathbb{R}$ received, along with the next sensory input.